 - Don’t Humiliate.
 The absolute quickest way to create resentment and friction is to humiliate someone, especially if it is done in public.
 Usually the only person that you should make the brunt of your jokes is yourself.
 People that enjoy humiliating others usually have a low self-image and try to make themselves feel bigger by knocking others down.

 - Don’t Be Condescending.
 A condescending person speaks down to those around them.
 It is as if their worth is greater than others.
 The only function it serves it to alienate those around you.
 Watch your tonality and try to keep yourself from appearing “holier than thou.”

 - Don’t Hold A Grudge.
 Everybody makes mistakes; some people make them more often than others.
 But when you hold a grudge toward others, you give them power over you.
 You are still letting them control you emotionally.
 Remember, “small minds hold grudges, big minds forgive and move on.”

 - Don’t Be Easily Offended.
 How easily offended someone gets is in direct relation with their level of emotional intelligence.
 Give people the benefit of the doubt and assume that whatever questionable thing they said was not meant to be taken in a negative way.
 When it is clearly apparent that an insult has been directed your way, just don’t accept it.
 Remember the phrase most of us learned as kids, “I’m rubber, you’re glue, whatever you say bounces off me and sticks to you.”

 - Don’t Take All The Credit.
 Nothing is more frustrating that when a team works hard and has some great success, only to have one person say, “I did it.”
 Build your team by giving as much credit as possible to those around you.

-Ask now for a walkthrough of all of our resources and coaching that have helped many school owners reach success in the industry.
-Make an appointment:
+Ask now for an appointment and walkthrough of all of our resources and coaching that have helped many school owners and instructors reach success in the industry.